 Qualified Higher Education Expenses now include up to $10,000 of tuition per beneficiary, per year for attendance at an elementary or secondary public, private, or parochial school.

 For single or MFJ filers: $2,500 per year for each 529 plan.

 What about rollovers from other similar state plans?

 Maryland will accept rollovers from any other fund that meets the IRS definition of a Qualified Tuition Program.
 However, before you initiate the rollover process, we recommend contacting your current 529 provider/manager to verify the funds are eligible for a rollover to a Maryland 529 plan and what their requirements for processing a rollover are.
 Federal law limits rollovers between Qualified Tuition Program to once every 12-month period to one per Beneficiary.

 What if I don’t use it for education expenses?

 You may request a distribution or refund at any time, but you will generally have to pay state and federal taxes in addition to a 10% federal penalty on any earnings.
 For all the details on what is considered an eligible expense, check out IRS Publication 970.

 Where do I report it?

 - Select Other Subtractions from Income

-- Select subtraction XA/XB from the list
+- Select subtraction XA/XB from the list and report amount